Mayotte Population 2023 (Live)

 • 0.5% from elsewhere

 Despite being a department of France, the vast majority of Mayotte’s population do not speak French as a first language.
-The majority language is Shimaore, a language related closely to those found in the neighbouring Comoros islands.
+The majority language is Shimaore, a language related closely to those found in the neighboring Comoros islands.
 Kibushi, a Malagasy language, is the second most widely spoken.

 3.9% of the population are French nationals born elsewhere in the French Republic.
 A difference in lifestyles, higher levels of economic wealth and a lack of understanding of the local languages has reinforced a division between them and the local Mahorans.